cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Watson Visual Recognition/README.md

 Now that Watson has been trained on your specific images, let's test it out using the toolkit.

-8. Click the watson_vision_combined-dsx link to return to the Visual Recognition service and scroll down until you see your newly trained PizzaConditionModel model.
+8. Click the Watson Visual Recognition service name link to return to the Visual Recognition service and scroll down until you see your newly trained PizzaConditionModel model.
 9. Click the Test button, which will take you to your Overview tab showing you information about this model.

   <img src="./images/test-custom.png"/>